 - Let them know that they can expect continued support from you both

 - Handle the “why are you splitting up” question

-Depending on how old your child is, you might get very different reactions to the news.
+Depending on your child’s age, you might get very different reactions to the news.
 Younger children might be very accepting as their ability to comprehend how this will impact their lives in the future is limited.
+We often use Play Therapy in instances when children are too young to understand what is happening.
 On the other hand, middle school-aged children might experience grief over the end of the marriage, which they might be working through for the first time.
-Older kids and adolescents can have more unpredictable reactions depending on their maturity level and coping skills.
+Depending on their maturity level and coping skills, older kids and adolescents can have more unpredictable reactions.
 Regardless of their age, this transition will be painful for them.
 It is your job as the parents to keep the core message the same – we love you, and they are not to blame for the end of your relationship.

 Child Counseling During Divorce